sheerid/getting-started/recipes/recipe-15-verify-email.md

 ## Email ownership verification

-The EMAIL_LOOP verification type will return true after collecting
+The EMAIL_LOOP verification type will return true after collecting the email verification code from the user and posting it to the challenge api.

     curl -k -H "Authorization: Bearer {AccessToken}"\
         -d "organizationId=123456789"\